Nexstar Partner Portal

 Be sure you take the time to check out the breakout sessions, as they were all extremely helpful and geared towards helping both you and your organization to become better leaders and entrepreneurs.
 Even the ServMan team learned valuable lessons during each session, finding new tips for managing our teams and new approaches to forming business strategies.

 ServMan believes that to be great, an organization must have a great leader; that leader has to be able to understand the needs of their customers in order to provide exceptional service that is second to none.
 We pride ourselves on making sure our software fits the needs of all divisions and departments in your organization, providing the tools your team needs to excel at their respective responsibilities.
-From a full general ledger to inventory management, ServMan has all you need to lead your team effectively in one unified system—no matter how large your business.
+From a full general ledger to inventory management, ServMan has all you need to lead your team effectively in one unified system—no matter how large your business is.

 Knowing this year’s Super Meeting was going to be different from earlier meetings, Nexstar made sure to seek out the best of the best for the show’s keynote speakers.
 They included Patrick Lencioni, John Maxwell, Jocko Willink, John Warrillow, and Jack Tester, departing CEO of Nexstar.

 While 2020 has been full of uncertainty, Nexstar truly made a commitment to getting each attendee in front of the best leaders for a truly memorable experience.
-Lencioni, Maxwell, Willink, Warrillow, and Tester delivered incredible perspective into what it takes to form an efficient team and what it takes to lead effectively.
+Lencioni, Maxwell, Willink, Warrillow, and Tester delivered incredible perspectives into what it takes to form an efficient team and what it takes to lead effectively.

 While each keynote speaker comes from a very different background and built their leadership experience in unique ways, they all brought inspiring points of view to the meeting.
 It was especially fascinating to compare and contrast the key takeaways from speakers with different backgrounds, such as Willink, who grew his leadership skills with Navy SEAL Teams during his time in Iraq, and Lencioni, whose background is in business and team management.
 I highly encourage everyone to view their sessions and to look into their respective writings to learn even more about their inspiring experiences.